 More Tips for Songkran in Bangkok

 Want to play a mean trick on your friends or someone in the street?
 Ice-cold water is your best friend.
 I couldn’t stop laughing at people’s reactions when I squirted them with shockingly cold water.
-I grabbed some from a stand on the street where I bought a Chang beer.
+I grabbed some from a stand on the street.

 Some people may tell you not to use cold water, but I found this to be extremely common.

 Above all, be respectful during this special celebration.
 Don’t squirt water at people who are in a restaurant, eating in the street, or trying to purchase something at a street stand.

 Additionally, I personally would not throw water at anyone that is dressed in business clothes.
 It would be unfortunate to ruin something important that they are doing.
 As for everyone else?
 Fair game!